Sint-Martens-Bodegem: Middle Ages

 During the Middle Ages Bodegem had a dual manor.
 The manor with lower and middle jurisdiction, including feudal rights over almost all of Bodegem, was a feudatory of the family of Dongelberg.
 This family was a vassal of the Duke of Brabant.
 In this manor, the customs in use were those of Sint-Pieters-Leeuw.
 The village lord bore the title "heer IN Bodegem".
 He resided in the castle Castelhof.

 The Duke of Brabant held the higher jurisdiction, which he loaned to the lord of Gaasbeek from the 13th century on.
 He bore the title "heer VAN Bodegem".
 In this manor, law was spoken according to the customs of Leuven.
 Apart from high jurisdiction, he held manorial rights over a small part of the territory of Bodegem.

 The Land Charter of Bodegem, granted in 1279, is one of the oldest charters in the Duchy of Brabant.
-It states the rights and duties of the lord of the villagen.
+It states the rights and duties of the lord of the villages.

 In 1749, both manors were unified in the Countship of Tirimont.